jelsonjay/typescript/README.md

-learn TypeScipt, all valid JavaSript code is also TypeScript code
+learn TypeScipt, all valid javasript code is also TypeScript code